Azure/bicep-registry-modules/avm/ptn/virtual-machine-images/azure-image-builder/README.md

 - Type: bool
 - Default: `True`

+### Parameter: `waitForImageBuildTimeout`

+A parameter to control the timeout of the deployment script waiting for the image build.

+- Required: No
+- Type: string
+- Default: `'PT1H'`

 ### Parameter: `baseTime`

 Do not provide a value!
 This date value is used to generate a SAS token to access the modules.